 Koki: The sperm whale only has five minutes of air!

-Gender Change: "Termites Vs. Tongues", with Martin's and Chris's "girlish screams".
+Gender Flip: "Termites Vs. Tongues", with Martin's and Chris's "girlish screams".

 Also, in "Octopus Wildkratticus", with Chris.
-He yelled and screamed for his life because he was EXCITED ABOUT THE OCTO-WALRUS-SHARK-WHALE-FISH, therefore...
+He yelled and screamed for his life...and he was thisclose to sounding like a girl.
+Example?
+Right here.